Shiza Shahid: Career

 At the age of 18, Shahid received a scholarship to pursue higher studies at Stanford University and graduated in 2011.
 She returned to Pakistan in 2009 after hearing about the Taliban's ban against women's education.
 After completing her higher studies in 2011, she pursued a career as a business analyst at McKinsey & Company's office in Dubai.
 In 2017, she co-founded NOW Ventures, which focuses on funding startups.

 Shahid has also given lectures and speeches in universities in different countries on the subjects of women's empowerment and the importance of child education.

 Collaboration with Malala

 While pursuing her higher studies at Stanford University, Shahid reportedly watched a YouTube video of young Malala Yousafzai, who was ambitious and keen on empowering women and child education in Pakistan.
 She reached out to Malala's father Ziauddin and offered to assist Malala to achieve her dreams.

 Shahid flew to Birmingham, where Yousafzai was hospitalized after being shot by Taliban members, to offer assistance to Yousafzai and her family to help them recover.
 Shahid and Malala co-founded the Malala Fund in 2013 with the aim of creating access to safe and high-quality education among girls in Pakistan and the African countries of Nigeria, Kenya, and Sierra Leone.

+Our Place

+Along with her husband, Amir Tehrani, and friend Zach Rosner, Shahid launched Our Place, a direct-to-consumer brand of cookware, in 2019.
+Our Place is known for the Always Pan, a piece of cookware sold in various pastel colors and primarily marketed via social media.